VictorAp12/Music-PPTX-Creator/readme-en.md

 ## Installation

+  ### As a Windows executable

+  Simply download the .exe file through this link and start using the application (For Windows 64 bits, Windows 11 recommended): [Download Music PPTX Creator](https://github.com/VictorAp12/Music-PPTX-Creator/raw/main/Music%20PPTX%20Creator%20setup.exe)

+  ### As a Python Project

   - Download the project as a zip or using git clone https://github.com/VictorAp12/Music-PPTX-Creator.git

   - Create a virtual environment in the project folder: